Wondering how to cook a turkey? We’ve got you covered with these easy tips that result in a delicious whole roast turkey.

 Don’t panic.
 We’ve all been there.
 At least once.

-Everyone whose ever cooked a turkey has felt at a loss as to how to do it – the first time.
+Everyone who’s ever cooked a turkey has felt at a loss as to how to do it – the first time.
 Those who’ve cooked more than one turkey have learned from their mistakes.

 If you find yourself wondering what in the world to do with this turkey — and all this stuff inside it! — this post is for you.

-I have cooked a turkey — or turkey breast — at the holidays for more than twenty-five years.
+I have cooked a turkey — or turkey breast — at the holidays for almost thirty years.
 Holy smokes.
+(I started young.)

 That’s a lot of turkeys now that I think about it.